IVRL/Cluster/RunAI/README.md

 * View logs `runai logs jobname`.
 Add `--tail 64` to see 64 latest lines (or other number).
 If you want to find the token for your jupyter notebook use `runai logs | grep token`.

 * Run an interactive console inside the container `runai bash jobname`.
+This equivalent to ssh-ing to your job.

 **Training vs interactive**: By default jobs are submitted in [* training* mode](https://docs.run.ai/Researcher/Walkthroughs/walkthrough-train/), which means they can use GPUs beyond